🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 3. Door Garland That Frames the Whole Scene

 If you want drama (and who doesn’t?), garland is your best friend.
 Frame the doorway with lush, realistic garlands and let them drape naturally.
 Add in twinkle lights for that “storybook cottage” glow after dark.
+A friend of mine wove two strands together one year and her whole entry suddenly looked like a magazine spread.

 How To Avoid the Tangle:

-• Use removable outdoor Command hooks along the trim—easy to install, easy to remove.
+• Use removable outdoor Command hooks along the trim, easy to install, easy to remove.

 • Weave two different garlands together: one plain evergreen, one with berries or magnolia leaves for depth.